kayrunm/polybind/README.md

 Polybind allows you to hint the types of model that a route accepts, either with union/intersection types or even with interfaces.
-If Polybind resolves a model that doesn't match the type that you have type hinted, it will throw a `TBD` exception.
+If Polybind resolves a model that doesn't match the type that you have type hinted, it will throw a `Kayrum\Polybind\Exceptions\InvalidModelType` exception.
 If you don't use any type hinting in your controller method, Polybind will allow any Model to be resolved.

 Here's an example of type hinting with an interface:
 ```php